chttrjeankr/Shuffled-Shift-Cipher/README.md

 - [ ] implementing caeser key shuffle to prevent brute force break in

 **DISCLAIMER**
-> The existence of Heisenbugs may or may not be uncertain
+> The existence of Heisenbugs may or may not be uncertain.
+>
-> But one may infer for sure, that there's some unfinished code
+> But one may infer for sure, that there's some unfinished code.